JH2007-13/csc215/shellsort.md

 ### Shell Sort Example
 ---
 Say you had the unordered list [9, 5, 1, 8, 4, 7, 2, 3].
-The first thing the program does is split the length of the array in two using `
+The first thing the program does is split the length of the array in two using `gap = gap/2`, which will act as the first distance between swaps.